mdn/content/meta/content/en/legacy/reuse.md

 ---
+title: "Can I copy content from other sources to put on MDN?"
-title: "Reuse policy"
+linkTitle: "Reuse policy"
 weight: 4
-description: >
-  Can I copy content from other sources to put on MDN?
 ---

 In general, we do not approve of copying content from other sources and putting